-Injunctions are simply Orders of the Court which tell a person what they may or may not do.
+Injunctions are simply Orders of the Court which tell a person what they may not or must do.
 The most common are perhaps domestic violence injunctions which are dealt with separately.

 Civil Injunctions are extreme measures.
 They are a discretionary remedy which is not made by the court as of right.
 A court has to be satisfied that an injunction is appropriate and necessary under any given set of circumstances before it will be made.